 —Chief Judge Jonathan Lippman, State of New York, Court of Appeals

-The state of New York requires all graduates (J.D.s and LLM’s) applying for admission to the Bar to certify that they have completed fifty hours of law-related pro bono service.
-Pro bono hours do not need to be completed prior to sitting for the bar exam, but you must provide proof of compliance prior to admission.
+The state of New York requires all graduates (J.D.s and LL.M.’s) applying for admission to the Bar to certify that they have completed fifty hours of law-related pro bono service.
+The requirement does not need to be completed before applying to take the New York bar exam, but you must provide proof of compliance prior to filing an application for admission.
 See rule (22 NYCRR 520.16).

 Qualifying Pro Bono